aetperf/aetperf.github.io/_posts/2023-06-13-North-Atlantic-daily-water-surface-temperature.md

     array([366])

-We explod the lists and transpose the table in order to have 366 rows and years as columns:
+We "explode" the lists and transpose the table in order to have 366 rows and years as columns:

 ```python